neutrons/mandi_autoreduction_scripts/README.md

 3) Modify `/SNS/MANDI/IPTS−YYYY/shared/autoreduce/mandi_autoreduce.config` to match your experiment.
 The file is commented to explain each parameter.

 4) Update the file `/SNS/MANDI/shared/autoreduce/last_run_processed.dat`.
 This file contains the run number of the last analyzed run.
 Autoreduction will keep looking for the output of run number 1+this number.
+So if the first run you want to process is run *n*, this should be set to *n-1*.
 (Note that this number increments after each run.
 So if you are processing sequential runs you need only do this once per experiment.)

 5) Update the file `/SNS/MANDI/shared/autoreduce/autoreduce_status.txt`.
 The first line is the status - only used for monitoring what's going on.
 The second line is the IPTS number being monitored.
 This number must be updated for each experiment.